genestack/user-guide/source/doc-odm-user-guide/quickstart_user.rst

 User Quick Start Guide
 ++++++++++++++++++++++

-The first thing you see when logging in to Open Data Manager is the Dashboard:
+When you log in to Open Data Manager, you will see the Dashboard, which provides options to create a new study, browse existing studies, and set up templates.
+Additionally, it includes links to tutorials, documentation, videos, and API documentation.

 Dashboard